diegoferigo/ign-gazebo/tutorials/migrating_ardupilot_plugin.md

 param = controlSDF->Get("vel_d_gain", control.pid.GetDGain()).first;
 ```

-In the new code, the `Get` prefix is gone (perhaps the old methods should stick
+In the new code, the `Get` prefix is gone (perhaps the old methods could stick
 around and be deprecated instead of removed?):

 ```cpp